psychemedia/WRC_sketches/doodles/WRC API 2019 Base.md

          'seasons':'seasons',
          'seasonDetails':'seasons/{seasonId}',
          # TO DO - for 2019, the following may need to be prefixed with seasons/ ?
+         # TO DO - WHERE DOES THE 4 COME FROM?
+It's the seasonId - see the wrc_livetiming.py file
          'championship':'seasons/4/championships/{championshipId}',
          'championship_results':'seasons/4/championships/{championshipId}/results',
         }